Work safely and healthily in times of crisis

-There is one by FNV, TLN, Evofenedex and CNV, among others directive drawn up for the transport and logistics sector that is fully focused on 'maximal control' of the virus in order to work as protected as possible.
+There is one by FNV, TLN, Evofenedex and CNV, among others directive drawn up for the transport and logistics sector, which is fully focused on 'maximum control' of the virus in order to be able to work as protected as possible.
 This of course has consequences for carriers, fulfillment parties and their customers, but also for the users of Wuunder.
 In this article, we briefly summarize the protocol for you and we also clearly map out the consequences for all involved.
 This so that everyone can anticipate this and hopefully nobody will be faced with crazy surprises or uncomfortable situations.

 As much as we would like to deny it, the outbreak of the virus affects us all and has profound implications for our daily work.
 That is why we hope for mutual understanding of all involved.
 Ultimately, we only want one thing: to get out of this crisis together as well as possible.

 THE GUIDELINES for Transport and Logistics in a nutshell

 Logistics companies are advised to review their planning.
 For example, the protocol prescribes that other walking routes must be plotted to reduce the chance that colleagues will encounter each other in a sorting center, depot or warehouse.
 The coordination of incoming and outgoing loads must also be adjusted, which can affect delivery times.
 The consequence of this is that deliveries or pick-ups come later or earlier than normal, or even perhaps at a different time every day.
 Very annoying, but on the other hand makes sense.
 Do you have deliveries that need to be somewhere at a specific time?
 Then we recommend that these 'urgent' orders be transported by our connected couriers.
 Of course we are happy to help you with that.